Project Overview

 - Education and Training: demonstration, on-farm/ranch research, study circle

-- Sustainable Communities: community development, food access and security, food sovereignty, local and regional food systems, new business opportunities, urban/rural integration
+- Sustainable Communities: community development, local and regional food systems, new business opportunities, urban/rural integration

 Proposal summary:

-Since 2020, we have been cultivating sorghum as a regenerative and culturally significant African ancestral crop.
-Sorghum is renowned for its ability to sequester carbon and serve as a valuable cover crop, contributing to soil health and sustainability.
-Our project aims to make nutrient-dense, culturally relevant sorghum products accessible to working-class communities in New York, while creating opportunities for local producers to enhance soil health and eventually contribute to a regional sorghum processing and marketing cooperative.
+Since 2020, we have been cultivating sorghum as a regenerative crop.
+Sorghum is renowned for its ability to build organic matter and serve as a valuable cover crop, contributing to soil health and sustainability.
+Our project aims to make nutrient-dense, in-demand sorghum products available to communities in New York, while creating opportunities for local producers to enhance soil health and eventually contribute to a regional sorghum processing and marketing cooperative.

 In 2025, we will trial five distinct sorghum varieties, measuring and analyzing yield outcomes, saving seeds, and processing value-added products such as whole grain, flour, and syrup.
-Working with a cooperative distributor and retailer, we will market and sell these products, ensuring equitable access to nutritious foods within our target communities.
+Working with a cooperative distributor and retailer, we will market and sell these products, ensuring availability of nutritious foods within our local communities.
 Through this project, our goal is to establish best practices for growing and harvesting sorghum on small and medium scales, providing the necessary tools and knowledge to help create a network of local sorghum growers.

 Project objectives from proposal: